yugjindal22/Ton_Dev_house_challenges/README.md

 ## Submission

 Ensure both challenges are completed and all tests pass before submission.
 Good luck!
+Make sure you have everything before submission:
+1. Github fork url of this repo
+2. Screenshot of test cases passed
+3. Name the image file as - FirstName_LastName_Tests
+4. TON wallet address of mainnet
+5. Telegram Username

 To submit, fill the form given below
 [TON Dev House Submission Form](https://forms.gle/67Pswe6V5FmSWjYE9)

 ---